brnovasco/orange3-singularity-recipes/orange3-miniconda/README.md

    pip install -e orange-spectroscopy
 ```

-## run orange in the container using the local display (from inside the container):
+## run orange inside the container using the local display (from inside the container):

 ```
    python -m Orange.canvas
 ```

-## run orange in the container from ouside the container using the local display:
+## run orange from ouside the container using the local display:

 ```
-   singularity run miniconda-sandbox python -m Orange.canvas
+   singularity run <sandbox-path> python -m Orange.canvas
 ```

 ## known error messages after singularity run: